Code of Student Academic Integrity

 2. create consistent standards for all members of the academic community;

-For a student to be found responsible for academic misconduct under the Code, the information must establish that the student is responsible for academic misconduct by a preponderance of the evidence—that it is more likely than not that the student engaged in academic misconduct as charged.
+For a student to be found responsible for Academic Misconduct under the Code, the information must establish that the student is responsible for academic misconduct by a preponderance of the evidence—that it is more likely than not that the student engaged in academic misconduct as charged.
 This determination must be based solely on the information presented, which may include, but is not limited to, pertinent records (e.g., assignment, syllabi), exhibits (e.g., photographs, audio/video information, social media information), and written/oral statements.

 Jurisdiction under the Code may be exercised with respect to all academic work, whether in the classroom, online, through distance education, or in-person.
 Academic work subject to the Code may be either inside or outside the context of an academic course, including in the preparation of materials submitted as a program or degree requirement or other non-course-related academic contexts.